Impact of Topology on Multipartite Entanglement Distribution Protocols in Quantum Networks: Methodology

 \subsection{Network Model}

 A quantum network can be represented as an undirected graph $G=(V,E)$, with $V$ and $E$ denoting the set of vertices and edges in $G$ respectively.

 Each node (or vertex) $v\in V$ is a quantum device, equipped with a quantum memory associated with each connected edge.
 Our work assumes that qubits remain coherent while stored in quantum memories.
 This will be feasible for logically protected qubits, or if the decoherence time is large in comparison to the time required to distribute a GHZ state.
 As such, we assume that after successful generation, entanglement links remain stored until the protocol successfully distributes the multipartite state.
-We also assume that each node is able to perform local operations and classical communicate (LOCC), as well as act as a repeater.
-Nodes can act as both a user and repeater simultaneously.
+We also assume that each node is able to perform local operations and classical communication (LOCC), as well as act as a repeater.
+Nodes can act as both a user and a repeater simultaneously.
 Repeater functionality includes entanglement link generation, entanglement swapping and entanglement fusion \cite{azuma2023QuantumRepeater}, described in Section \hyperref[sec:QOp]{\number\numexpr\value{section} \ref*{sec:QOp}}.

 Each edge $e\in E$ represents a physical link (an optical fibre cable) connecting two nodes over which qubits can be transmitted.
-A subset of vertices $S\subseteq V$ are defined as \textit{users}, who request a multipartite entanglement state to be distributed between them to enable exchange of quantum information.
-Throughout, we consider distribution between a fixed set of $|S|=4$ users in each network topology (for comparison with previous work on grid topologies \cite{IE3_evan_protocols,patil2021distance,natasha_thesis}, since the number of users is bounded by maximum node degree).
+The vertices in a subset $S\subseteq V$ are defined as \textit{users}, who request a multipartite entanglement state to be distributed between them to enable the exchange of quantum information.
+Throughout, we consider distribution to be attempted between a fixed set of $|S|=4$ users in each network topology (for comparison with previous work on grid topologies \cite{IE3_evan_protocols,patil2021distance,natasha_thesis}, since the number of users is bounded by the maximum node degree).